How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 [Email] | [Phone]

-If you’re active on social media (which you should be!), follow-up emails to customers can point your clients toward your business’s Facebook, Instagram, or other platform pages.
+If you’re active on social media, you can use customer service follow up emails to point your clients toward your business’s Facebook, Instagram, or Twitter (X) pages.

-These pages provide opportunities for your clients to get special deals, access exclusive promotions, and stay up to date with what you’re doing as a business.
+This is especially important if you use these pages to provide opportunities for your clients to get special deals, access exclusive promotions, and stay up to date with your business.

 To promote your social media and other marketing platforms, try writing a customer service follow-up email like this: